InsultingPros/KFStory/docs/KFObjective.md

 [Alex Quick]: <https://steamcommunity.com/profiles/76561197968508560> 'KF_Alex'

-!> Maps that are converted from `story / mission` will be only in this section.
+!> Maps that are converted from [Story mode](./KFMode.md) will be only in this section.
 To keep it simple and clean.

-Official mode that was creating especially to power story maps.
-It grew up from [Alex Quick]'s [modification](<https://forums.tripwireinteractive.com/index.php?threads/story-mode-gametype.79469/>).
+Official Objective mode by TWI.
+It grew up from [Alex Quick]'s [modification](<https://forums.tripwireinteractive.com/index.php?threads/story-mode-gametype.79469/>) that exclusively aimed to power story driven maps.

 Cmdline for dedicated servers: